ember-intl/ember-intl/docs/my-v2-app/README.md

 ## What is it?

-`my-v2-app` is a v2 app.
+`my-v2-app` is a Vite app.
 We use it to check the default configuration of `ember-intl`.

 ## Local development